weedge/MultiTalk/README.md

 --size multitalk-720: generate 720P video.
 --use_apg: run with APG.
---teacache_thresh: A coefficient used for TeaCache acceleration
+--teacache_thresh: A coefficient used for TeaCache acceleration —-sample_text_guide_scale： When not using LoRA, the optimal value is `5`.
+After applying LoRA, the recommended value is `1`.
+—-sample_audio_guide_scale： When not using LoRA, the optimal value is `4`.
+After applying LoRA, the recommended value is `2`.
 ```

 #### 1. Single-Person